Particular/docs.particular.net/nservicebus/containers/property-injection.md

  - nservicebus/property-injection-in-handlers
 ---

-NServiceBus will automatically enable property injection known types across the supported IOC Containers.
-Use the lambda overload of `.ConfigureComponent` to get full control over the injected properties if needed.
+NServiceBus will automatically enable property injection known types across the supported [Containers](/nservicebus/containers).
+Use the `Func` overload of `.ConfigureComponent` to get full control over the injected properties if needed.

 A common use case it to set primitive properties on message handlers.
 Given then below handler: